RangoGM/ccna-labs/05 STP (CML + PKT)/README.md

 ---

 ### Notes
+> [!NOTE]
-STP is enabled by default on Cisco switches and operates automatically to prevent Layer 2 loops.
+> - STP is enabled by default on Cisco switches and operates automatically to prevent Layer 2 loops.

-Although some ports may appear blocked, this behavior is expected and ensures a stable and loop-free network.
+> - Although some ports may appear blocked, this behavior is expected and ensures a stable and loop-free network.

-End devices use static IP addresses for basic connectivity testing.
+> - End devices use static IP addresses for basic connectivity testing.

-STP recalculates the topology if a link fails, allowing blocked ports to transition into a forwarding state.
+> - STP recalculates the topology if a link fails, allowing blocked ports to transition into a forwarding state.

 ---
 | [⬅️ Previous Lab](../04%20DHCP%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../05B%20STP%20Root%20Bridge%20(CML%20%2B%20PKT)) |